GoldsteinE/gh-blog/tlsign/README.md

 int connect(int sockfd, const struct sockaddr *addr, socken_t addrlen);
 ```

-The interesting part is `addr`: we can read it to check if it looks like an HTTPS
+The interesting part is `addr`: we can read it to check if it looks like a HTTPS
 connection and then overwrite it with a new address.
 All these things need to happen on syscall entry, before the kernel can read the address.